andrewcooke/cosas/arduino/xqria/README.md

-1. buffer size.  this is the size (in samples) of the internal buffer that contains a fragment of sound before it is passed to the dac. the default is the largest buffer possible.  the two ranges correspond to event and odd buffer sizes (odd is not recomended).
+1. buffer size.  this is the size (in samples) of the internal buffer that contains a fragment of sound before it is passed to the dac. the default is the largest buffer possible.  the two ranges correspond to event and odd buffer sizes (odd is not recommended).

 ### cpu use